Two years after protests, "China risk" still haunts Japan firms

 Jing Donggen, a senior Danyang government official in charge of the economic development zone where JAPIC is located, thinks the downturn in Japanese interest is temporary.

-“We’re confident in this programme because there is limited growth opportunity for Japan’s small- and medium-sized companies in their homeland,” he said.
+“We’re confident in this program because there is limited growth opportunity for Japan’s small- and medium-sized companies in their homeland,” he said.

 There is some recent evidence from bigger Japanese companies to support that hope, with the major car makers, for example, seeing some pick-up in sales and making bullish forecasts.